hebeallrusty/PortaNas/readme.md

-# PortaPi
+# PortaNas

 # ** This is Work In Progress at the moment **

-PortaPi is a list of instructions to getting a Raspberry Pi set up so that it can be used as portable storage.
+PortaNas is a list of instructions to getting a Raspberry Pi set up so that it can be used as portable storage.
 It can also be used if you just want a simple file server too.
 A Pi Zero, 1 or 2 aren't going to set any speed / performance records.
 (My Pi Zero achieves 1.4MB/s on Wifi writing direct to a class 10 high performance SD card), however a 3 or 4 will be much better at achieving higher speeds.
 There are many factors that will affect the speed however which is beyond the scope of this document.

 ## Getting Started